davideferrari95/blind_handover_controller/README.md

-# Handover Controller
+# Blind Handover Controller

-This package contains a Handover Controller with Admittance and Power and Force Limit Controllers for the UR10e Manipulator in ROS 2.
+This package contains a Blind Handover Controller with the following features:

+- Handover Controller with UR e-Series Robot and Robotiq 2F-85 Gripper.
+- Trajectory Planning via Peter Corke Robotics Toolbox and Spline Interpolation.
+- Trajectory Following with Admittance Control using the UR e-Series integrated FT-Sensor.
+- Safety Limit on Desired Velocity computing ISO-TS 15066 SSM (Speed and Separation Monitoring) and PFL (Power and Force Limit).
+- Trained Neural Network for FT-Load Estimation and Automatic Recognition of the Handover Phase for Object Transfer (Gripper Opening).

 ## Requirements